hmshreyas7/sa-vs-ind-2021/README.md

 * jupyter-notebook 6.0.1

 ## Where can the data to reproduce these results be obtained?
-The ball-by-ball data for all Test matches between March 8, 2004 to December 26, 2021 was obtained from [Cricsheet](https://cricsheet.org/downloads/tests_csv2.zip).
+The ball-by-ball data for all Test matches between March 8, 2004 to January 3, 2022 was obtained from [Cricsheet](https://cricsheet.org/downloads/tests_csv2.zip).
 All the individual Test match files were then combined together using an [online tool](https://extendsclass.com/merge-csv.html).

 ## The purpose of using certain functions in the code is not very clear.
 Are there any references for these?
 The roles of some functions may indeed be hard to figure out at first glance.
 Some references that might be useful for better understanding are: